Coconut Pecan Shortbread Squares

 Thanks, Hannah!

 Love the coconut bars.
-I recently made some similar bars and posted them—
+I recently made some similar bars.

 I didn’t really like mine as they had a graham cracker layer on the bottom and I felt that it overbaked, but I would LOVE this shortbread crust.
 Thanks for the recipe!